I am so excited to announce that I am featured on the front page of the Food section of the Boston Globe today (!).

 Yum . . . .

-And if you are really short on time and just feel like mixing the eggs and the potato starch batter all together at once, that works too.
+And if you are really short on time and just feel like mixing the eggs and the sweet potato starch batter all together at once, that works too.

 It’s neater and easier to deal with, but the end result tastes more uniform.
-It still has a super soft, slightly springy gelatinous texture from the potato starch, but it’s not quite the same.
+It still has a super soft, slightly springy gelatinous texture from the sweet potato starch, but it’s not quite the same.

 Honestly, both omelets were delicious.
-I do prefer the version that separates the eggs and potato starch, mostly because of the interesting textural differences.
+I do prefer the version that separates the eggs and sweet potato starch, mostly because of the interesting textural differences.

 If you don’t want to deal with oysters, you can easily make this dish vegetarian by omitting the oysters (it will taste different, but will still be good).
 I can imagine it tasting pretty good with cooked mushrooms!
 You can experiment and substitute other seafood as well.
 Ideally, from a textural perspective, oysters work the best because they have a similar texture – that slight gelatinous, gooeyness – that works well with the rest of the omelet.